bureau14/qdb-api-python/README.md

 ## Getting started

-For instructions on how to use this Python module to interact with a QuasarDB cluster, please refer to [the QuasarDB Python API documentation](https://doc.quasardb.net/master/api/python.html)
+For instructions on how to use this Python module to interact with a QuasarDB cluster, please read our [tutorial](https://doc.quasardb.net/master/user-guide/api/tutorial.html), you can also find the [python reference](https://doc.quasardb.net/master/pydoc/quasardb.quasardb.html).